mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 This is the part of the class where I used AI the least.
 The instructions were often long, and sometimes in the form of images.
 I didn’t think I could quickly paste everything into an AI tool in a way that would help.

 Since WODs are timed, every second matters.
 In timed quizzes and exams I tend to turn in my work at the very last moment, because I don't want to waste time I could spend checking my work.
+Similarly, AI might give faster answers, but it also risks costing time and producing something not reliable at all.
 For that reason, doing WODs myself was usually the best option.
-AI might give faster answers, but it also risks costing time and producing something not reliable at all.

 ### The in-class practice WODs